edyu/wtf-zig-if/README.md

 }
 ```

-Because `sayHello` will return a boolean, then you can use the function in
+Because `dudeIsEd` will return a boolean, then you can use the function in
 any `if` statement as the condition.

 ## Error-handling _if_ statement

 Ok, let's now introduce an error in the function.
-One of the coolest part of
+One of the coolest parts of
 **Zig** is how it handles errors.
 Errors are just regular return types mostly.

 The _if_ statement is overloaded for error handling.
 The main difference is